 5.37.5.1 General

 A PDU Set is comprised of one or more PDUs carrying an application layer payload such as, e.g. a video frame or video slice.
-The PDU Set based QoS handling by the NG-RAN is determined by PDU Set QoS Parameters in the QoS profile of the QoS Flow (specified in clause 5.7.7) PDU Set information provided by the PSA UPF via N3/N9 interface as described in clause 5.37.5.2.
+In the downlink direction, the PDU Set based QoS handling by the NG-RAN is determined by PDU Set QoS Parameters in the QoS profile of the QoS Flow (specified in clause 5.7.7) based on PDU Set information provided by the PSA UPF via N3/N9 interface as described in clause 5.37.5.2.
+In the uplink direction, UE may perform PDU Set based handling based on PDU Set information which UE determines.
 The PDU Set based QoS Handling can be applied for GBR and non-GBR QoS Flows.